-Sub s Support / Changes to Plan Required?
-Date submission No. Objection Summary of Issues Pla anning Comment Yes / No received Industrial Market Process Maker Process Make b) for Council to determine the compensation and exact area of acquisition at this step in the compulsory acquisition process.
-Council officers have advised the submitter that whilst the location does look awkward and seems to ignore existing boundaries, it actually is the opposite.
+Suk No. Name / Organisation Support / Objection Summary of Issues Planning Comment Changes to Plan Required?
+Yes / No t Convert E-Sign for Council to determine the compensation and exact area of acquisition at this step in the compulsory acquisition process. b) Council officers have advised the submitter that whilst the location does look awkward and seems to ignore existing boundaries, it actually is the opposite.
 The location of the drainage reserve was set as part of the Development Plan (whose purpose is to determine the best location of infrastructure such as drainage reserves to facilitate development).
 The Development Plan contains policy that streets should form the interface with drainage reserves, not the side or rear fences.
+The location of the drainage reserves, not the side or rear fences.
 The location of the drainage reserve has thus been determined by projecting a standard density lot (of approximately 35 metres deep) and road reserve (15m wide) from the eastern property boundary.
 Council officers consider that the small awkward lot, which is 50m x 110m, would be to be further subdivided into 6 lots (18m x 35m).
-The further subdivision would likely occur once the land at 65 or 75 English Street has developed as road access would then be available.
-By its nature the drainage reserve does serve a wider precinct function and benefit others in the precinct while constraining the development potential of those with the waterway on their land.
+The further subdivision would likely occur once the land at 65 or 75 English Street has developed as road access would then be available. c) By its nature the drainage reserve does serve a wider precinct function and benefit others in the precinct while constraining the development potential of those with the waterway on their land.
 The purpose of the drainage reserve is to carry stormwater away from the precinct to the Morwell River.
-The size of the flows in a highflow event are anticipated to be too large for a pipe to handle, therefore a vegetated channel
+The size of the flows in a high-flow event are anticipated to be too large for a pipe to handle, therefore a vegetated channel

 Sub Support / Changes to Plan Required?
-Date submission No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No received was chosen.
+No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No was chosen.
 The vegetated channel also cleans the stormwater before it joins the wider river network as required by State policy in the Latrobe Planning Scheme.
 A pipe cannot achieve this.
 Because the drainage reserve benefits the whole precinct, the cost of constructing the drainage project is part of the Morwell North West Development Contributions Plan (DCP).
 This means whoever constructs the drainage reserve is entitled to a payment/credit from Council equivalent to the cost specified in the DCP.
 The submitters are not proposing to build the drainage channel so they cannot realise the credit. d) The proposed change has been discussed with council's engineers and the West Gippsland Catchment Management Authority (WGCMA).
 The following conclusions were reached: i.
 The proposed route is still possible as the correct slope could in theory be achieved, however it would be achieved at a much higher cost due to significantly increased earthworks required. ii.
 The scope of earthworks required would be significantly increased because the channel would not sit at the bottom of the valley but on the side.
-This means the valley but on the side.
 This means the valley bottom would need to be filled in (west of the new alignment) and additional cutting would be needed on the east side of the alignment to grade the current ground level down to the channel.
 Additional fill and cut works are required to ensure all stormwater can drain by